-Under a law introduced in 2012, all employers must offer a workplace pension scheme and automatically enrol eligible workers in it.
-This requirement has applied to larger employers since October 2012 and by 2018 will apply to all employers.
+All employers must now offer a workplace pension scheme and automatically enrol eligible workers in it.

-To help more people to start saving for their retirement, the government has made major changes to how workplace pensions operate.
+To help more people save for their retirement, the government has made major changes to how workplace pensions operate.

 Who will be automatically enrolled?

 Whether you work full time or part time, your employer will have to enrol you in a workplace pension scheme if you:

 - work in the UK